tracyotieno-1/USAID_Sentiment_Analysis/README.md

 ### Research Questions

-What is the Reddit and Youtube community's perception of USAID?
+- What is the Reddit and Youtube community's perception of USAID?
-Has the mood changed before and after significant policy choices (such as funding cuts)?
+- Has the mood changed before and after significant policy choices (such as funding cuts)?
-Which USAID-related issues or compliments are most frequently expressed?
+- Which USAID-related issues or compliments are most frequently expressed?
-Is it possible to forecast public support for future policies using sentiment trends?

 By using natural language processing (NLP) techniques to categorize sentiment (positive, negative, or neutral), this study seeks to analyze public opinion regarding USAID.
 It also aims to find important conversation topics, spot changes in sentiment patterns over time, and investigate how political events—like funding cuts—affect public opinion.
 The results will shed light on how USAID is viewed and guide future communication or policy initiatives.